dreamfactorysoftware/platform-wiki/setup-guide/common/Troubleshooting.md

 This should load **recompute** all of your events into your new `events2` bucket, archiving all events after loading into `events-archive2`.
 From there you can reload your recomputed events into Infobright or Redshift using StorageLoader.

 <a name="s3-filecopy"/>
-###  My ETL/load process has died during S3 file copy, help!
+###  My ETL/load process died during an S3 file copy, help!

 Occasionally Amazon S3 fails repeatedly to perform a file operation, eventually causing EmrEtlRunner or StorageLoader to die.
-When this happens, you may see "500 InternalServerError"s, reported by [Sluice] [sluice], which is the library we use to handle S3 file operations.
+When this happens, you may see "500 InternalServerErrors", reported by [Sluice] [sluice], which is the library we use to handle S3 file operations.

-If this happens, you will need to rerun the process, using the following guidance:
+If this happens, you will need to rerun your EmrEtlRunner or StorageLoader process, using the following guidance:

 **EmrEtlRunner**

-* If the job died during the move-to-processing step, either:
+* If the job died during the move-to-processing step, either:*
-  1. Rerun at the CLI with the command-line option of `--skip staging`, or:
+  1. Rerun EmrEtlRunner with the command-line option of `--skip staging`, or:
-  2. Move any files from the Processing Bucket back to the In Bucket and rerun at the CLI without any `--skip` option
+  2. Move any files from the Processing Bucket back to the In Bucket and rerun EmrEtlRunner without any `--skip` option
-* If the job died during the archiving step, rerun at the CLI with the command-line option of `--skip staging,emr`
+* If the job died during the archiving step, rerun EmrEtlRunner with the command-line option of `--skip staging,emr`

+\* We recommend option 2 if only a handful of files were transferred to your Processing Bucket before the S3 error.

 **StorageLoader**

-* If the job died during the download-to-local step, rerun at the CLI with the command-line option of `--skip download`
+* If the job died during the download-to-local step, then:
+  1. Delete any files in your download folder
+  2. Rerun StorageLoader
-* If the job died during the archiving step, rerun at the CLI with the command-line option of `--skip download,load`
+* If the job died during the archiving step, rerun StorageLoader with the command-line option of `--skip download,load`

 [rvm]: https://rvm.io/
 [rvmrc]: https://rvm.io/workflow/rvmrc/